runtheops/ssm-diff/README.md

       app2: <value>
 ```

-While `ssm-diff` downloads the entire Parameter Store by default, CLI flags (contructor kwargs for programmatic users)
+While `ssm-diff` downloads the entire Parameter Store by default, CLI flags (constructor kwargs for programmatic users)
 make it possible to extract and work with specific branches, exclude encrypted (i.e. secret) keys, and/or download
 the encrypted version of secrets (e.g. for backup purposes).

+See [`ssm_utils`](https://github.com/dkolb/ssm_utils) for a similar project implemented as a gem.

 ## WARNING:  MAKE A BACKUP AND ALWAYS `plan`
 While this package allows you to apply operations to specific Parameter Store paths, this ability is innately dangerous.